-Ronald B. Morgan, Ph.D., Associate Professor of HRD at GW has offered this elective for each of the past 13 years.
+Ronald B. Morgan, Ph.D., Associate Professor of HRD at GW has offered this elective for each of the past 15 years.
 This elective course typically runs in the summer session, with the travel portion of the course scheduled for the last two weeks of May.
-During that interval, students travel to Prague, Czech Republic and Budapst, Hungary to learn about business practices and human resource issues and practices in these two nations, as well as the broader region.
+During that interval, students travel to Prague, Czech Republic and Budapest, Hungary to learn about the history, culture, education practices, business practices and human resource development issues and practices in these two nations, as well as the broader region.

 If your interest is piqued, please fill-out the on-line request for information form.

-For more information about the Weekend Master's Program in HRD, please visit us at www.nearyou.gwu.edu/hrd-ax.
+For more information about the Professional Master's Program in HRD, please visit us at www.nearyou.gwu.edu/hrd-ax.